Brett-Kennedy/PRISM-Rules/README.md

       43.750% of total rows for target value: 2 11.798% of total rows in data
 ```

+## Example using the Wine dataset from sklearn, with prediction

+To create predictions, we simply call predict() passing a dataframe with the same features as the dataframe used to fit the model (though the target column may optionally be ommited).

+y_pred = prism.predict(df.drop(columns=['Y']))

+Further examples are provided in the sample notebooks.

 ## Example with Numeric Data